siweia/NDui/README.md

 # FAQ

-Please post me with errors (if does, see BOTTOMRIGHT of your screen), addon version and sreenshots if you have any questions.
-You can also contact me via [GitHub](https://github.com/siweia/NDui).

 **Q: I find a problem that a...**
 <br>A: Make sure you know the options from GUI panel and **the slash cmd list from /ndui**.</br>